Board of Elections

-Board meetings are normally held at this office the second Thursday of the month at 9:45 a.m. (day and time subject to change).
+Board meetings are normally held at this office the fourth Thursday of the month at 9 a.m. (day and time subject to change).
 Please contact the Elections Board if you wish to attend.

-The next board meeting will be held on Thursday, March 19 at 9:45 a.m.
+The next Board Meeting will be held January 28, at 9 a.m.

 Contact the Board of Elections

 Baltimore County Board of Elections

 Hunt Valley, Maryland 21031

 Hours of Operation: Monday through Friday, 8 a.m. to 4:30 p.m.